dotnet/coreclr/Documentation/botr/ryujit-overview.md

 Ordering:

 * For `Statement` nodes, the `m_next` and `m_prev` fields must always be consistent.
 The last statement in the `BasicBlock` must have `m_next` equal to null.
 By convention, the `m_prev` of the first statement in the `BasicBlock` must be the last statement of the `BasicBlock`.
-  * In all phases, `m_TreeRoot` points to the top-level node of the expression.
+  * In all phases, `m_rootNode` points to the top-level node of the expression.
 * For 'GenTree' nodes, the `gtNext` and `gtPrev` fields are either null, prior to ordering, or they are consistent (i.e. `A->gtPrev->gtNext = A`, and `A->gtNext->gtPrev == A`, if they are non-null).
 * After normalization the `m_treeList` of the containing statement points to the first node to be executed.
 * Prior to normalization, the `gtNext` and `gtPrev` pointers on the expression `GenTree` nodes are invalid.
 The expression nodes are only traversed via the links from parent to child (e.g. `node->gtGetOp1()`, or `node->gtOp.gtOp1`).
 The `gtNext/gtPrev` links are set by `fgSetBlockOrder()`.